elavul/elavul/README.md

  🤝  Open to collaboration: projects, dashboards, portfolio builds<br>
  🧠  Fun Fact: I have a secret crush on Python 🐍 — don’t tell Excel 💚 🌍- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with analysing and extracting useful insights from Big Data datasets (in a timely manner)
-- 💬 Ask me about ...
+- 💬 Ask me about sustainability, career change

 ## 💼 Core Competencies